 Delta SkyMiles Gold American Express Card: More Details

 For frequent Delta flyers eager to earn a few extra SkyMiles to use toward your next flight, the Delta SkyMiles Gold American Express Card offers the ability to rack up more rewards.
-Plus, you’ll enjoy luxury perks that can take some of the stress out of your vacation − like a free checked bag and priority boarding.
+Plus, you’ll enjoy luxury perks that can take some of the stress out of your vacation − like a free checked bag on Delta flights and priority boarding.

 On the downside, the card does charge an annual fee of $99 ($0 intro fee in first year).
 If you don’t fly very often, you might have a hard time earning enough in rewards to offset this cost.

-Solid introductory bonus
+Terrific introductory bonus

 Unlike many airline co-branded cards, the Delta SkyMiles Gold American Express Card has a solid rewards earning scheme outside of airline purchases.
 Cardholders earn 2 miles per dollar on Delta purchases, at restaurants worldwide and at U.S. supermarkets, and 1 mile per dollar on all other eligible purchases.
 This should make it a little easier for users who don’t fly frequently to stockpile miles.